How Your LLC Will Be Taxed

 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal and Alabama state income tax, your employees may need to file their own tax returns.
+Whether or not you withhold federal and state income tax, your employees may need to file their own tax returns.

-Most Alabama LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs are required to pay estimated taxes throughout the year, depending on your adjusted gross income, taxable income, taxes, deductions, and other credits for the year.
 The most common types of estimated tax are:

-Most Alabama LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes four times a year.
+Learn more on the IRS website, and speak to your accountant for more information.

 Yes.
 Alabama does have a sales tax, which may vary among cities and counties.
 You can find more information above.